Overview of the Le Ripi

 Le Ripi is a small private estate owned by a young couple from Rome who fell in love with the area while staying with friends over the summer.

 Serendipity.
-A chance meeting led them to an abandoned farmhouse.
+A chance meeting led them to an abandoned farmhouse in Umbria.
 One of them being an architect, the whole project was sketched out that evening and an unexpected adventure began to unfold.

 Activities & Places of interest